-- Daily feedback meetings between pillar leads, coordination team and Incident manager ongoing, to share daily accomplishments and to address key challenges - Monitoring at road blocks, quarantine and isolation facilities being conducted regularly to ensure smooth coordination of COVID-19 interventions. - Members from coordination team have been allocated to support/coordinate pillar activities, by participating in their respective pillar meetings, when possible. - Many efforts to increase isolation and quarantine facilities are ongoing. - Finalizing needs assessment and integrated capacity training plans for the responders at National and regional levels. - Consolidating and harmonizing SOPs and TORs from all thematic pillars for submission to IM and senior management.
+- Daily feedback meetings between pillar leads, coordination team and Incident manager ongoing, to share daily accomplishments and to address key challenges - Monitoring at road blocks, quarantine and isolation facilities being conducted regularly to ensure smooth coordination of COVID-19 interventions. - Efforts to increase isolation and quarantine facilities are ongoing. - Finalizing needs assessment and integrated capacity training plans for the responders at National and regional levels. - Consolidating and harmonizing SOPs and TORs from all thematic pillars for submission to IM and senior management.